-At the turn of the last century Hartford was considered the automobile capital of the world where the Pope Manufacturing Company was producing more than half of the motorized vehicles in the US.
-Col. Albert Pope, one of the country’s most prosperous industrialists, had derived his success from the Columbia bicycle.
+At the turn of the twentieth century, Hartford was considered the automobile capital of the world.
+There the Pope Manufacturing Company was producing more than half of the motorized vehicles in the United States.
+Colonel Albert Pope, one of the country’s most prosperous industrialists, had derived his success from the Columbia bicycle.

 Pope’s innovative use of mass production techniques and of interchangeable parts established him as one of the first manufacturers of mass-produced automobiles.
 Pope also was the nation’s leading champion of the “Good Roads” movement inspired by cycling enthusiasts, which paved the way for today’s interconnected federal highway system.

 The Pope-Hartford Touring Car model, launched about 1903, could carry five passengers, cruising at about 50 mph, all for the price of $2750.
 When the Model T was introduced by Henry Ford in 1907, it was considered the first affordable automobile, selling for less than a third of the Pope cars.
 As they became cheaper automobiles began to compete with public transportation.
 Because they offered a greater amount of freedom than the fixed locations and timetables of trolleys and trains cars like Ford’s Model T led to the demise of the trolley system and to the growth of suburbia.